Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Settings.md

 |[`Process Events In Fixed Update`](../api/UnityEngine.InputSystem.InputSettings.UpdateMode.html)|The Input System processes events at fixed-length intervals.
 This corresponds to how [`MonoBehaviour.FixedUpdate`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html) operates.
 The length of each interval is determined by [`Time.fixedDeltaTime`](https://docs.unity3d.com/ScriptReference/Time-fixedDeltaTime.html).|
 |[`Process Events Manually`](../api/UnityEngine.InputSystem.InputSettings.UpdateMode.html)|The Input System does not process events automatically.
 Instead, it processes them whenever you call [`InputSystem.Update()`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_Update).|

+> [!NOTE]
->__Note__: The system performs two additional types of updates in the form of  [`InputUpdateType.BeforeRender`](../api/UnityEngine.InputSystem.LowLevel.InputUpdateType.html) (late update for XR tracking Devices) and [`InputUpdateType.Editor`](../api/UnityEngine.InputSystem.LowLevel.InputUpdateType.html) (for EditorWindows).
+> The system performs two additional types of updates in the form of  [`InputUpdateType.BeforeRender`](../api/UnityEngine.InputSystem.LowLevel.InputUpdateType.html) (late update for XR tracking Devices) and [`InputUpdateType.Editor`](../api/UnityEngine.InputSystem.LowLevel.InputUpdateType.html) (for EditorWindows).
 Neither of these update types change how the application consumes input.

 ## Background Behavior